-Diamond Fork Fish and Wildlife - Activities include the restoration of stream and riparian areas in Diamond Fork Canyon following completion of the Diamond Fork System in consultation with Interior, CUWCD, Fish and Wildlife Service, Forest Service, and Utah Department of Wildlife Resources.
-Ongoing monitoring of water quality, geophysical and biological responses within the drainage, establishment of an optimum hydrologic regime, and studies to determine the instream flow levels to establish healthy aquatic habitats and stable stream banks will also be supported in 2023.
+Diamond Fork Fish and Wildlife - Activities include the restoration of stream and riparian areas in Diamond Fork Canyon following completion of the Diamond Fork System in consultation with Interior, CUWCD, Fish and Wildlife Service, Forest Service, Utah Division of Wildlife Resources, and stakeholders including anglers and angler groups.
+Ongoing monitoring of water quality, and geophysical and biological responses within the drainage, and enhancement of stream and riparian habitat will enhance angler use and ecosystem function following modification of instream flow levels.